 On today’s episode of Semaphore Uncut, I had the pleasure of chatting with Jason L. van Brackel, director of community at Rancher Labs.
 When he’s not developing training programs and Rancher engaging the open-source community, Jason is wrangling (pun intended) the DevOps community around all things Kubernetes.

-Listen to the episode below for:
+Listen to the episode or watch it on youtube below for:

 - Why Rancher is the “easy button” for Kubernetes